FTSE falls, led by Sports Direct and engineers

 "When Wood Group are guiding 15 percent lower, there is scope for further earnings disappointment in the sector."

-Shares in Wood Group dropped 10.8 percent, while Amec and Petrofac were down 5.0 and 4.0 percent, respectively.
+Shares in Wood Group dropped 10.4 percent, while Amec and Petrofac were down 4.8 and 3.5 percent respectively.

-Sentiment was negative across the board, however, hit by growing expectations the Federal Reserve may start to scale back its equity-friendly stimulus at this month's meeting.
+Sentiment, however, was negative across the board, hit by growing expectations that the U.S. Federal Reserve may start to scale back its equity-friendly stimulus at this month's meeting.

 "The market doesn't know - is the tapering going to start, or isn't it?
 When you get that sort of uncertainty with something so important, that just puts a lid on any further progress," said Stephens at RD Signature.